mariogalea/qualitymatters-springboot-restfulapi/README.md

 ```

 ### Swagger Access
-Run the Application and navigate to the below URL to get Test API with Swagger.
+Run the Application, and navigate to the below URL to get all Swagger tests functioanlity towards the APIs.
+This helps in automating API calls and making sure that the APIs are returning a value.
+Useful the BDD Project

 ```terminal
 http://localhost:8080/swagger-ui/index.html
 ```